 *This statutory figure, set by our Government, applies to students who study outside of London.

 Work during studies

-International students coming to the UK to study on a Student visa are entitled to work part-time for up to 20 hours* per week during term time, and full- time during vacations.
-If you're a research student, you're not permitted to work full time during university vacations as you'll be expected to continue with your research during vacation periods.
+International students coming to the UK to study on a Student visa are entitled to work part-time for up to 20 hours per week during term time (10 hours for pre-sessional students), and full-time during vacations.
+Please visit our Working During Studies page for full details.

 Student visitors are not permitted to undertake paid or unpaid work or participate in a work placement.

-EEA Nationals who have been granted Settled or Pre-Settled Status on the EU Settlement Scheme can work in the UK.
+EEA Nationals who have been granted Settled or Pre-Settled Status on the EU Settlement Scheme can work unlimited hours in the UK.

 The Council Tax is set by local authorities to help pay for certain services they provide.
 Find out more about eligibility and exemption.